Without your health, profits won't mean much

 In his most recent book, titled Flourish, Seligman refers to five foundations that serve to strengthen well-being within people's lives.
 He describes them as what can make the difference between thriving in life and not merely surviving -

 - Positive feelings - living a life that provides opportunity to experience enjoyment and pleasure - whether this be through your hobbies, or walking along the beach at sunset, or playing with your dog.
 It comes from learning to focus more on what you have and to be appreciative of this, instead of focusing on what you don't have.
 Engaging in acts of kindness, as simple as helping a sick friend, can make you feel good about yourself

 - Engagement - feeling immersed and absorbed in what you are doing.
-Having a sense that your skills and strengths are being constructively employed in meeting new challenges
+Having a sense that your skills and strengths are being constructively applied in meeting new and interesting challenges

-- Relationships - feeling close and connected with family and friends that are caring, supportive and encouraging.
-Feeling you have people you can turn to, people who you trust and with whom you can confide your concerns and discuss your worries
+- Relationships - feeling close and connected with family and friends that you feel provide you with the care, support and encouragement that you need.
+Knowing that you have people you can turn to, people who you trust and in whom you can confide your concerns and discuss your worries

 - Achievement - the sense of accomplishment that comes with making progress, accomplishing your goals and learning new things

 - take regular breaks during the day - making sure you stay hydrated, take time for lunch and to re-charge

 - develop a lifestyle that provides you with opportunities for adequate exercise, recreation, sleep and nutrition.